It must be confusing to buy a front-load washer. They all look the same yet have many more features since your last purchase.

 From a specification standpoint, front-loads are much better than top loads or even hybrid top loads.
 You have much more capacity in a front-load at 4.5 cubic feet versus 2.5 cubic feet of usable capacity for a top load.
 But you also use less water, energy, detergent, and a much higher spin speed.

-The reliability is almost identical based on our 48,392 service calls.
+The reliability is almost identical based on over 40,000 service calls.
 Top loads are typically less expensive to buy at $599 compared to $999 on average and are much cheaper to repair when there are problems.

 Although front-loads are more expensive, they should pay for themselves in fewer washes due to capacity and less energy per load in a short period of time.